-Looking for different activities to add to you small math groups?
+Looking for different activities to add to you small math groups and lesson plans?

 This intervention math kit features more hands-on math center ideas for young children.
 Add them to your direct instruction during small group lessons, or include them in your math games for the whole class:

 The visuals and task cards from this intervention kit were a huge hit in our Guided Math inclusion setting.
 The next step is to move them into independent centers so the kids can get reinforced for their work!